nazaninsbr/Web-Development/webpages-for-practice/README.md

 # webpages-for-practice
-a couple of webpages created simply for the purpose of practice
+a couple of web pages created simply for the purpose of practice

+they are all super simple, intended to test out HTML and CSS functionalities